Co-Opting AI: Machines

-Mona Sloane is a sociologist and Visiting Scholar at NYU’s Institute for Public Knowledge.
+Mona Sloane is a sociologist and her work examines the intersection of design and social inequality.
 Her current research is on AI design and policy in the context of inequality, valuation practice, data epistemology and ethics.
+At IPK, Mona founded and convenes the ‘Co-Opting AI’ series.
 Mona completed her PhD at the London School of Economics and Political Science (LSE scholarship) with a thesis on commercial spatial design practices.
 She also is a co-founder and former member of the LSE research programme Configuring Light/Staging the Social which explores the socio-technical role of public lighting in cities.
 Mona has published on design inequalities, interior design and atmospheres, material culture in design practice, social justice and lighting design, social research in/for design, aesthetics, design thinking, the politics of design, practitioner-academic collaboration for societal impact, and AI ethics.
 She has completed fellowships at UC Berkeley and the University of Cape Town.
-Follow her on Twitter @mona_sloane.

 This event is wheelchair accessible.
 For other accommodations, contact: firstname.lastname@example.org.